wasm-fanclub/sdk/multipass/README.md

 A cloud-init configuration file for setting up the Wasm Fanclub SDK environment on cloud-init compatible platforms, specifically tested with Multipass.

+**Note about release builds:**
+The version provided by the main branch uses curl to download the initialization scripts from the `init/` directory of this repository.
+To optimize releases, the tags that have a release on GitHub have these files automatically inserted into the cloud-init.yml write-files section.
+As you can see:
+- [main](https://raw.githubusercontent.com/wasm-fanclub/sdk/main/multipass/cloud-init.yml) - init scripts are downloaded
+- [v0.2.0](https://raw.githubusercontent.com/wasm-fanclub/sdk/v0.2.0/multipass/cloud-init.yml) - init scripts are already included

+When using the main branch version, you can update /etc/cloud/metadata.tag to specify a different branch, tag, or commit hash to pull the init scripts from.
+You can also do the same for metadata.repo to pull from a different repository.

 ## Running with Multipass:

 After cloning the repository, you can launch a Multipass instance with the Wasm Fanclub SDK environment using the following commands: